The Ancestral Puebloans built large, multi-story stone structures with hundreds of rooms to house the new communities on open ground.

 Their pit houses, which had become deeper and more permanent, began to give way to a new kind of construction, above-ground structures.
 They started building with stone.
 Eventually, more families came together as clans, and clans formed tribes.
 Hamlets grew to villages, then towns.
 Larger numbers of people participated in religious and spiritual ceremonies.
 The round or keyhole-shaped underground kiva grew in size, importance and permanence.
 Usually, it was built in a central plaza.

-The Anasazi built large, multi-story stone structures with hundreds of rooms to house the new communities on open ground.
+The Puebloans built large, multi-story stone structures with hundreds of rooms to house the new communities on open ground.
 Yellow Jacket, near Cortez, Colorado, is the largest prehistoric town yet discovered in the Southwest.
 It had 1,800 rooms and housed nearly 3,000 people.
 Later, perhaps in response to enemy threats, the Ancient Ones began building the awe-inspiring stone structures, which we call cliff dwellings, perched on rock ledges above a canyon bottom.